Abigail/Abigail.github.io/Src/Trapped/spearman.md

 #### Square

-The %%PIECE%% uses a six step loop to move two squares backward-right.
+The **Spearman** uses a six step loop to move two squares backward-right.
 This gives it an escape velocity of \(\frac{\sqrt{2}}{3}\).
 It will never slide more than one square in a step.

 #### Diamond

-The %%PIECE%% gets trapped rapidly, it's trapped after 18 steps.
+The **Spearman** gets trapped rapidly, it's trapped after 18 steps.

 ### Wedge

 #### Folded

-The %%PIECE%% visits three of the four left most squares of each row.
+The **Spearman** visits three of the four left most squares of each row.
 A six step loop moves it two squares forward-left.
 The escape velocity is \(\frac{\sqrt{2}}{3}\).
 It will never slide more than one square in a step.